codeclimate/codeclimate-rubocop/config/contents/naming/inclusive_language.md

 An AllowedRegex can be specified for a flagged term to exempt allowed uses of the term.
 `WholeWord: true` can be set on a flagged term to indicate the cop should only match when a term matches the whole word (partial matches will not be offenses).

+The cop supports autocorrection when there is only one suggestion.
+When there are multiple suggestions, the best suggestion cannot be identified and will not be autocorrected.

 ### Example: FlaggedTerms: { whitelist: { Suggestions: ['allowlist'] } }
     # Suggest replacing identifier whitelist with allowlist